akshaykmr/oorja/docs/make-a-tab.md

 <img src="http://imgur.com/8TyopNG.png" alt="" height="400px"> <img src="http://imgur.com/vejg67C.png" alt="" height="400px">
 </p>

-  - **setTabReady**: Tabs can be dynamically added to the room. before messaging can take place a tab must mark itself ready so that it can be discovered by others(tabs, local or remote) in the room.
-To be only called once.
-Used in collaborative tabs such as codepad, chat etc. Kind of wonky at the moment.
   - **switchToTab(tabId)**: switches to the tab with given id. eg. Video Chat tab uses a click handler for *inviting users to the room* and switches to Room Info tab where user can copy the room link.
 Also Discover tab also switches to newly loaded tab when its added.
   - **addTabToRoom(tabId)**: used to add a tab to the room.
 If the tab is not `local` then its loaded for all room participants.
 Used in Discover tab to dynamically add tabs to the room.
   - **tabStatusRegistry**: information of other tabs in the room and their state[initializing, loading, loaded ].
   - **roomAPI**: An object to interact with the room. properties are described below
     + getUserId(): gives own userId
-    + getSession(): gives own sessionId. **minor detour** - A user can have multiple sessions active thus sessionId identifies the unique user.
-This is purely for ux reasons and has some effects on activityListeners which will be described shortly.
+    + getSession(): gives own session. **minor detour** - A user can have multiple sessions active thus sessionId identifies the unique app session.
     + getUserInfo(userId): gives user information for the given userId
     + shareScreen(): start screen sharing
     + stopScreenShare(): stop screen sharing